 Number of standards Generally Conforms Partially Conforms Does Not Conform

 Code of Ethics 4 4 0 0

-Attribute Standards 19 12 5 2
+Attribute Standards 19 19 0 0

-Performance Standards 33 27 5 1
+Performance Standards 33 33 0 0

 The overall opinion is that the internal audit activity Generally Conforms with the Standards and Code of Ethics.
-The Consultant has identified some opportunities for further improvement and development.
-CMAP has begun a Development Programme to enhance and build on the service it provides to partners.
-Where the areas of non-conformance present a risk to CMAP, these have been addressed.
+The Consultant identified some opportunities for further improvement and development which have extensively been addressed.
+CMAP has made significant progress on its Change and Development Programme to enhance and build on the service it provides to partners.
+All areas of non-conformance now have been addressed via the Change Programme.